TheBeachLab/selfhosted/doc/git.md

 git@thebeachlab:~$ chmod 600 .ssh/authorized_keys
 ```

-Now copy one of your public keys in `~/.ssh/authorized_keys`.
+Now copy one or more of your public keys in `~/.ssh/authorized_keys`.
 Alternatively you can import you public keys from github or gitlab

 `ssh-import-id gh:thebeachlab`